Search information on this website by using terms such as ‘visiting times at Rotherham Hospital’ or ‘health visiting services in Rotherham.’

 If you have a penis

-If you have symptoms then it is of benefit for us to offer you an examination.
-This will involve; examining the testicles to check for any lumps or painful areas, looking behind the foreskin and using a very small cotton bud to take a sample from the tip of the penis which takes only a second.
+This will involve examining the testicles to check for any lumps or painful areas, looking behind the foreskin and using a very small cotton bud to take a sample from the tip of the penis which takes only a second.
 There is no scraping, it doesn’t go all the way down and there definitely are no hoops or umbrellas.

 Confidentiality

-All of your information and records are highly confidential, your notes and personal details remain in our clinic and are not revealed to anyone outside except in very rare circumstances – in these cases we’ll ask your permissions beforehand.
 To enhance confidentiality, our department has a separate computer system which cannot be accessed by any other department within the hospital.
 Your records cannot be seen by your GP either.
-See our confidentiality webpage for more information.